boxblinkracer/phpunuhi/README.md

 Although it's not dependent on a specific platform, you can use it perfectly with Shopware 6 and other platforms.

 For example, Shopware 6 has snippets based on JSON files.
-If you develop plugins for this platform, you can build translation suites in PHPUnuhi that contain all your files for the individual languages, like EN, DE, NL, and whatever you support.
+If you develop plugins for this platform, you can build translation sets in PHPUnuhi that contain all your files for the individual languages, like EN, DE, NL, and whatever you support.
 PHPUnuhi helps you to make sure you didn't forget any translations, screwed up structures across your language files and even helps you to export and import your translations.